There are two types of testing that we offer:

 We also offer a DIY test kit with your

-Free In-Home Estimate for $30.
+Free In-Home Estimate for $30

-We supply a free post-mitigation test.
+We supply a free DIY post-mitigation test.
 Before setting up the test, it is best to let the radon mitigation system work for one week after installation.
 Directions are supplied in the kit, and your invoice has a link.

 Remember, we're here to support you every step of the way.
 If you have any additional questions or would like to schedule a test for your home, please don't hesitate to contact us.
 We're always ready to provide professional assistance, ensuring you feel confident and reassured in your decision to test for radon.